Land Grab

 Core challenge

-Committing significant resources in unproven domains while shaping perception and partnerships to validate the position.
+Committing significant resources in unproven domains while shaping perception, policy, and partnerships to validate the position faster than detractors can mobilise against it.

 Key leadership skills required